 - How much can I pay (this article)?

-Methods on how to calculate maximum dividend a company can pay
+The two methods which show how to calculate maximum dividend a company can pay

 How much dividend can I take -the first maximum dividend method